KeltonZ/Assignment_03/README.md

 - `git branch`: allows the ability to create, rename, delete and list branches. essentially used to control your branches
 - `git merge`: allows you to merge branches into one branch
 - `git checkout`: allows you to update the files in the current tree to match the files in another tree or the index if specified

+## My Unique Touch

+There are things that set me apart from others:

+- I think differently than others
+- I come from a background of competition
+- I'm highly driven but am still caring and enjoy working with others
+- I embrace challenges and love stress